 Spinach Fatayer from Faysal

 Originally a restaurant, which has transitioned into a snack bar, Faysal has been on Bliss Street for an age and is one of the most visited addresses in the area.
-Although it is known for many things, my favorite item on the menu is the Spinach Fatayer.
+Although it is known for many things, one of the best items on the menu is the Spinach Fatayer.
 A pastry filled with the perfect mix of spinach, onions, seasoning, lemon juice and olive oil.
-The fatayer come in two sizes, small and large, and although the stuffing is the same, I personally prefer the small ones, as they have a higher concentration of oil in the dough.
+The fatayer come in two sizes, small and large.

 +961 1 367281 or +961 1 367830